theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

-Resin is a document database that wants to be a search engine so it's been paired with a search index that happens to represent a vector space, which can be quite powerful, any vector space, really, as long as it's a (Sir) IModel, which I still feel will be quite powerful to many, but not all.
-To others, IModel will get in the way (See "Contribute").
+Resin is a document database that wants to be a search engine.
+Therefore, it's been paired with a search index.
+That index happens to represent a vector space.
+That concept can be quite powerful because you can encode any vector space, really, as long as it's a (Sir) IModel, which I still feel will be quite powerful to many, but not to all.

+You see, to others, not necessarily you, but some folk will find IModel gets in their way.
+See "Contribute".

 ## Spaces